AIS-SNU/GraNNDis_Artifact/README.md

 ```
 Then, the results will be saved at `AE*_results.log`.

+### Expected Trend for the Artifact Evaluation Results
+As the authors' remote machine has a 10GbE inter-server connection, the overall speedup could be higher (up to around 6x) than the paper (up to around 3x), which used 32Gbps Infiniband.

+All FLX, CoB (with SAGE sampling), and EAS would generally show significant speedup over the baseline optimized full-batch training because GraNNDis minimizes the slow external server communication (AE1).
+EAS (FLX-EAS) is expected to show more speedup than FLX, especially in larger datasets, such as Products.
+EAS usually shows higher speedup than CoB (especially in larger datasets) while providing comparable accuracy, as shown in AE2 (accuracy result).

+Please note that the result can fluctuate when the inter-server connection is shared with the cluster's NFS file system.
+In this case, running multiple trials will show the trend mentioned above.

 The following are examples of the results of running the above procedure on the authors' remote machine.

 ### AE1.
 Throughput Results (Flexible Preloading (FLX), Cooperative Batching (CoB), and Expansion-Aware Sampling (EAS))